mickaelvieira/macaroons/README.md

 ## Documentation

-Here is a simple example with third party `macaroons`:
+Here is a simple example with a third party `macaroon`:

 On the `target service` server, produce the `macaroon` authorizing the user to access the service.